-B. Covariate balance: Is the recoding related to background characteristics?
-To assess whether the reform-induced GPA variation is related to individual background, we estimate equation (1) using covariates as the dependent variables.
-Column (1) of Table 5 shows that the reform-induced variation in GPA is unrelated to an individual's gender, and columns (2) and (3) show that it is unrelated to high school GPA and undergraduate GPA.
-Columns (4), (5), and (6) reveal that the reform-induced variation is unrelated to parental income, employment, and education, respectively.
-Finally, in column (7), we construct a weighted average of all covariates by regressing log earnings in the first calendar year on all covariates and constructing predicted earnings based on the estimated coefficients.
-The coefficient in column (7) is both very small and not statistically different from zero, suggesting that the reform-induced variation is not related to a weighted average of all the observable characteristics.
-Together, the findings from Table 5 suggest that the reform-induced variation in GPA is not related to any observable characteristics.
+2. Covariate balance: Is the recoding related to background characteristics?-To assess whether the reform-induced GPA variation is related to individual background, we estimate equation (1) using covariates as the dependent variables.
+Column 1 of table 5 shows that the reform-induced variation in GPA is unrelated to an individual's gender, and columns 2 and 3 show that it is unrelated to high school GPA and undergraduate GPA.
+Columns 4-6 reveal that the reform-induced variation is unrelated to parental income, employment, and education, respectively.
+Finally, in column 7 we construct a weighted average of all covariates by regressing log earnings in the first calendar year on all covariates and constructing predicted earnings based on the estimated coefficients.
+The coefficient in column 7 is both very small and not statistically different from zero, suggesting that the reform-induced variation is not related to a weighted average of all of the observable characteristics.
+Together, the findings from table 5 suggest that the reform-induced variation in GPA is not related to any observable characteristics.